About BRC

 Berthoud Robotics Club Scholarships

 In 2013 a Berthoud Robotics scholarship fund was set up in memory of Dan Schlagel.
 The scholarship fund provides assistance to students who would like to participate in Robotics but are not able to afford the yearly club fee.
 To date, Berthoud Robotics has not turned away any student for financial reasons.
-The club replenishes the scholarship fund.
+The club replenishes the scholarship fund through corporate donations.
 Any student in need can discuss your current situation with the team coach or with president@berthoudrobotics.org.
 Scholarships are used more frequently than might be expected so do not hesitate to ask.

 Berthoud Robotics Headquarters